 - Rally: Unit will rally any ally that is in range of attacking the opponent if the ally receives at least 2 points in 1 stat.

-- Rally Up: Unit will rally a target that will buffs the most number of valid ally.
-Validity is the same as normal rally.
+- Rally Up: Unit will rally a target that will buff the most number of valid allies.
+Validity is the same as a normal rally.

 - Dance / Sing: Unit will dance if there is a unit near the dancer that already used up its turn.

-- Heals: Unit will heal if any of the ally is missing sufficient HP.
-For Restore users, they also heals if any ally has a status ailment.
+- Heals: Unit will heal if any of the allies are missing sufficient HP.
+For Restore users, they also heal if any ally has a status ailment.
 Heals are prioritized over attacks unless the attacks kill.

 - Positionals: Unit will use on a target ally if it reduces the number of enemies that could reach the target.

 - For the final position of the assists, teleports (such as using Guidance and Aerobatics) and defense tiles have higher priority.

 - Slot order can be used as a final tie-break if applicable.